fowlersteven/etrix/README.md

 # etrix

 This python script is a helper for bending concentric offsets of electrical conduit, and normalizing their spacing width.
-This app guarantees the spacing width of the conduits at the first bend, not just at the final bend. etrix is run entirely from the command line using arguments.
-This currently only supports the usecase where the largest offset is known.
-I call this the "converge" usecase.
+This app guarantees the spacing width of the conduits at the first bend, not just at the final bend. etrix is run entirely from the command line using arguments. ~~This currently only supports the usecase where the largest offset is known~~.
+Support for diverging and converging offsets added.

 ### Usage: